backtrace-labs/backtrace-android/README.md

 ```
 More details about [extractNativeLibs](https://developer.android.com/guide/topics/manifest/application-element#extractNativeLibs) are available from the Android documentation

+**NOTE:** If your native app is built with NDK 16b, the Breakpad native crash client will be used instead of our recommended Crashpad crash client.
+To avoid this please use NDK 17c+ to build your native app.

+**NOTE:** Breakpad crash reports are submitted on the next app startup, instead of at crash time like Crashpad crash reports

 ## Uploading symbols to Backtrace
 For an NDK application, debugging symbols are not available to Backtrace by default.
 You will need to upload the application symbols for your native code to Backtrace.
 You can do this by uploading the native libraries themselves, which are usually found in the .apk bundle.
 [Click here to learn more about symbolification](https://support.backtrace.io/hc/en-us/articles/360040517071-Symbolication-Overview)